johnfay11/CV-Nerf/README.md

-# CV-Nerf
-CV-Final project

-# NeRF or Nothing
+# NeRF or Nothing (CS 1430 Final Project)
+This repository contains a reimplementation of "NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis" in Pytorch.

 Authors: Ross Briden, John Fay, Daniela Wiepert

 # TODO
 ## Data
 - [x] Support for ingesting Blender config files (necessary for synthetic data).
 Support for Blender data looks significantly easier than support for LLFF data.